 You must invest $200,000 in Taiwan in an active business, investment fund or any investment that is deemed to contribute to the country’s economy.
-You will keep your residency permit as long as you keep the investment and you live 183 days per year in Taiwan.
+You will keep your residency permit as long as you maintain the investment and live 183 days per year in Taiwan.
 Your dependents may also obtain residency, tied to your residence permit.

 Original and one photocopy of proof of investment issued by the Investment Commission, Ministry of Economic Affairs.

 Dual citizenship is recognized in Taiwan.
 You are not required to renounce your previous nationality to become a citizen of Taiwan.

 - Statement of Source of Funds